dfkaye/metafunction/README.md

 symbols and references within "closures" or "privatized module functions"

-I developed this idea while working on [vm-shim](https://github.com/dfkaye/vim-shim) on which this repo depends, following an exchange with Phil Walton (@philwalton) (see [Mocking - not testing - private functions](https://gist.github.com/dfkaye/5987716)).
+I developed this idea while working on [vm-shim](https://github.com/dfkaye/vim-shim) on which this repo depends (I've included a local `node_modules/vm-shim` copy for the browser-suite.html), following an exchange with Phil Walton (@philwalton) (see [Mocking - not testing - private functions](https://gist.github.com/dfkaye/5987716)).

     describe('readme example', function () {